pycopia/ssh2-python3/README.rst

 Notable changes:

 - Supports Python 3 only.
-- Uses exclusively the embedded libssh2.
+- Uses exclusively the embedded libssh2 (also modified to support Unix tunnel targets).
 _ Compiles libbsh2 to use Python's memory allocator.
 - Some new methods that support:
-  - Unix domain tunnel targets.
+  - Unix domain socket tunnel target on server host.
   - The "signal" protocol message.
+  - Generic message constructor.
   - Bug fixes.
+Notably, a segfault during garbage collection in certain situations.

 Any new bugs are the result of myself and not the orignal author (Panos Kittenis).
 Many thanks for his fine work to get this started.